Goodness of fit: Binomial case

 This has approximately a chi-square distribution with k − 1 degrees of freedom.
 The fact that there are k − 1 degrees of freedom is a consequence of the restriction $\sum N_i=n$.
-We know there are k observed cell counts, however, once any k − 1 are known, the remaining one is uniquely determined.
-Basically, one can say, there are only k − 1 freely determined cell counts, thus k − 1 degrees of freedom.
+We know there are k observed bin counts, however, once any k − 1 are known, the remaining one is uniquely determined.
+Basically, one can say, there are only k − 1 freely determined bin counts, thus k − 1 degrees of freedom.

 G-test

 G-tests are likelihood-ratio tests of statistical significance that are increasingly being used in situations where Pearson's chi-square tests were previously recommended.